ikthyandr/LLM-inference-as-a-CPU-Benchmark/README.md

 #### System reqirements
 The benchmark test was run on servers running on ubuntu 22.04.
 The minimum recommended memory to run LLM inference tests are:\
-    - 4GB RAM for 1 billion parameter models\
+    - 4GB RAM for 1b models\
-    - 6GB RAM for 3 billion parameter models\
+    - 6GB RAM for 3b models\
-    - 12GB RAM for 7 billion parameter models\
+    - 12GB RAM for 7b models\
 \
 The following tests were run on 16GB RAM, irrespective of the model' size.